lambdaclass/concrete/docs/bugs/058_proof_by_without_fingerprint_never_stales.md

 (because there is nothing to compare against), and the control case with a stored fingerprint keeps its current proved → stale behaviour.
 A mutation that restores the self-comparison must be killed.

+## Executable witness (R-0004 slice 1)

+`scripts/tests/check_proof_freshness.sh` now drives this from a copy of the real `examples/loop_invariant` project: removing the stored `#[proof_fingerprint]` must yield `proof link unbound`, never `proved`, and must carry the exact wording `proof link unbound: no stored proof-subject digest`.
+This bug is CONTAINED (R-0004 slice 2), so the leg is a positive assertion guarding the containment — not a tripwire.